Your Guide to Florida Gun Laws

 • Present in the United States illegally

-• Dishonorably discharged from the U.S. Armed Forces
+• Dishonorably discharged from the US Armed Forces

 • No longer a citizen (renounced citizen status)